 1. Choose from 100 vendors with every conceivable type of food.

 The LA Farmers Market has been owned by the Gilmore family for six generations.
-The land was first operated as a dairy farm by Arthur Gilmore in 1880.
-In 1934 an idea was conceived by two entrepreneurs, to allow local farmers to rent space and sell their produce from the Gilmore property.
-The concept was wildly popular.
-Permanent stalls were soon erected, then restaurants followed.
+In 1880 Arthur Gilmore first operated the land as a dairy farm, then in 1934 two entrepreneurs came up with an idea for farmers to rent space and sell their produce from the Gilmore property.
+The concept became wildly popular, permanent stalls were erected, then restaurants followed.

 2. There's also some cool finds in the specialty food section.

 Sample gourmet cheese, handmade icecream, exotic spices, english toffee, imported teas, and spicy sauces.
 Yum!

 3. The LA Farmers Market is a great place to do your weekly shopping.